abasiamaakpan/ab.github.io/README.md

 Creating a space for expressing my bad (but improving) web dev skills

 ## Credit
-Template was used and can be found [here](https://startbootstrap.com/themes/resume/)
+Template used can be found [here](https://startbootstrap.com/themes/resume/)

 ## Preview